Setting up CI CD for Developers

 FAQ

-The CI/CD Fails when I add supabase to my project
+The CI/CD Fails when I add Supabase to my project

 Failing to authorize using publickey